textpattern/textpattern.github.io/brand/user-docs-guide.md

 Options strings can be thought of as two types: select box options and radio button choices.
 The latter is not really an option, technically speaking, but a label.
 Regardless, we distinguish them the same way because it probably fits a users mental model better: that these are choices to make for a given setting.
 The treatment to use, picked up by screen-readers, is single quotation marks, for example:

-If you want URL titles to be hyphenated, select ‘Hyphenated (title-like-this)’ from the select-box options for the preference, **Permalink title URL pattern**, in the Publish section of the Preferences panel.
+If you want URL titles to be hyphenated, select 'Hyphenated (title-like-this)’ from the select-box options for the preference, **Permalink title URL pattern**, in the Publish section of the Preferences panel.
 {:.example}

 Again, this exaggerated example uses other string types and lots of context for demonstration.
 In actual documentation, much of the context will be clear, thus the exhausting specificity won’t be necessary.
 Ensure that it is clear, but only as much as needed.